Phil Taylor (darts player): 2013

 Taylor won his 16th World Championship at the 2013 staging of the event.
-He lost only nine legs on the way to the semi-finals where he played Raymond van Barneveld.
+He lost nine legs on the way to the semi-finals where he played Raymond van Barneveld.
 Before the match, Taylor had taken offence to comments made by van Barneveld about not being scared of him and wanting to face him rather than Taylor's quarter-final opponent Andy Hamilton.
 Taylor raced into a five sets to one lead and withstood a strong fightback from van Barneveld before winning 6–4.
 After the match, Taylor reacted angrily when van Barneveld attempted to pull him back to congratulate him after their handshake.
 The pair were escorted from the stage separately by security staff.
 The next day, Taylor apologised for his behaviour which he described as "disgraceful".
 Taylor faced Michael van Gerwen in the final and, from 4–2 down, won five sets in a row to become the first man to lift the Sid Waddell Trophy.
 A day later, he was named the PDC Player of the Year.

 Taylor retained his World Cup of Darts crown alongside Adrian Lewis in February.
 They survived two match darts against South Africa in the last 16 and one against Wales in the semi-finals before facing the Belgian brothers Ronny and Kim Huybrechts in the final.
 Taylor beat Ronny 4–0 and went into his second singles match knowing that a win against Kim would secure the title.
 He did just that by virtue of a 4–1 win.

 Taylor did not finish top of the Premier League for the first time this year.
 He won eight, drew four and lost four of his 16 matches to finish third in the table.
 He played Van Barneveld in the semi-finals who he had beaten 7–3 and drawn with 6–6 during the league stage.
 From 3–3, Taylor surged ahead to triumph 8–4 and book his spot in the final against Van Gerwen.
 Taylor started the better of the two as he led 5–3 at the break.
 However, he then lost four successive legs upon the resumption of play.
 In the 14th leg, Van Gerwen opted not to go for the bull when on 87 and Taylor stepped in to hit a 160 finish to level the match at 7–7.
 At 9–8 down, Taylor had left 40 after 12 darts.
 Nonetheless, Van Gerwen hit a 132 finish on the bull to seal a 10–8 win and the title.